johnnyshields/mongoid_classy_denorm/README.md

   field :date,    type: Time
   field :status,  type: Symbol

-  # You may define custom methods on your denormalized objects.
+  # TIP: You may define custom methods on your denormalized objects.
 Consider using a mixin
   # to support the same methods on both the original and denormalized models.
   def late?
     status == :late
   end
 end

-# Tying it all together
+# Usage Examples

 customer    = Customer.create
 appointment = Appointment.create(date: Date.today, status: :late, reason: "Apply for fish license")